sjbylo/aba/README.md

 ```
 - will (if required) install Quay (from the bundle archive) and then load the images into Quay.
 - Required RPMs:
-  - Note that the internal bastion will need to install RPMs from a suitable repository (for Aba testing purposes it's possible to configure `dnf` to use a proxy).
+  - Note that the bastion will need to install RPMs from a suitable repository (for Aba testing purposes it's possible to configure `dnf` to use a proxy).
   - If RPMs cannot be installed with "sudo dnf install", then ensure the RPMs are pre-installed, e.g. from a DVD at the time of RHEL installation.
-  - If rpms are not readily available in your private network, the command `make rpms` can help by downloading the required rpms, which can then be copied to the internal bastion and installed with `dnf localinstall rpms/*.rpm`.
-Note this will only work if your external and internal bastions are running the exact same version of RHEL (at least, that was the experience when testing Aba!).
+  - If rpms are not readily available in your private network, the command `make rpms` can help by downloading the required rpms, which can then be copied to the bastion and installed with `dnf localinstall rpms/*.rpm`.
+Note this will only work if your external bastion and internal bastions are running the exact same version of RHEL (at least, that was the experience when testing Aba!).

 Now continue with "Installing OpenShift" below.

 Note that the above 'air-gapped workflow' can be repeated in the *exact same way*, for example to incrementally install Operators or download new versions of images to upgrade OpenShift.

 For example, by:
-- editing the `save/imageset-save.yaml` file on the connected bastion to add more images or to fetch the latest images
+- editing the `save/imageset-save.yaml` file on the connected workstation to add more images or to fetch the latest images
 - running `make save`
 - running `make inc` (or make tar or make tarrepo) to create a bundle archive (see above)
-- unpacking the tar archive on the internal bastion
+- unpacking the tar archive on the bastion
 - running `make load` to load the images into the internal registry.

 Note that generated 'image sets' are sequential and must be pushed to the target mirror registry in order.
 You can derive the sequence number from the file name of the generated image set archive file in the mirror/save directory.